Master of Science and Doctor of Philosophy Degrees in Mechanical Engineering

 Graduate-student funding is an important consideration for both prospective students and the department.
 Decisions for academic admission and funding are made separately.
 Graduate students in the department may be funded by research assistantships (RAs) or teaching assistantships (TAs).
 Funding is not guaranteed for all students.

-Students enrolled in one of the accelerated programs (Accelerated Program, Automotive Engineering, and Modeling and Simulation in Mechanical Engineering) are not eligible for department funding.
+Students enrolled in one of the accelerated Master of Science programs (MS–Accelerated Program, MS–Automotive Engineering, MS–Modeling and Simulation in Mechanical Engineering) are not eligible to receive any campus funding (RA, TA, PA, fellowships, etc.) that receive tuition remission.

 RA funding: Prospective students interested in securing an RA position are encouraged to find information on faculty research activities and contact faculty investigators whose research aligns with the students’ interests.
 Faculty information may be reviewed here: https://directory.engr.wisc.edu/display.php/faculty?page=me&search=faculty.
 Decisions on RA positions are made at the investigator/faculty level and not at the Department level.
 The admissions office does not have a list of available RA positions.